Stradivarius winds flower unheard

 Her mother nodded emphatically as if coaxing their agreeable “absolutely” given simultaneously.

 “We were among the first to have a delightful breakfast within its stone walls.
 Brigadier General Mollison personally intervened and authorized its verdant restoration days after the war ended in Europe and pushed our installation commander to open it within a month.”
-Ruth contemplatively noted.
+Ruth Ann contemplatively noted.

 “I told you they were listening.”
 Beth ruddily interjected.